kiranmv002/Python-Mini-Projects/README.md

   money,and withdrawing money.

 - Attendance Management System
-  A simple Python program to mark and view student attendance.
+  A Simple Python program to mark student attendance.
-  Attendance records are stored in a file so they can be viewed later.
-  This project was created to practice file handling and basic logic.
+  The user can mark a student as present or absent, and the records are saved in a file.
+The program also shows the total number of present and absent students.

 ---